 2. Deviation in Routes of Migratory Birds

 A long chain of huge windmills is established in order to generate wind energy, which usually serves to be problematic for wildlife.
 Migratory birds tend to follow a regular route, according to the seasons, to travel and make their new home, but their route gets disrupted due to wind energy farms.
 The power generated by wind energy causes inconvenience and is unhealthy for birds as the moving windmill wings might hurt the flying birds who are unaware of the consequences of flying close to the windmill.

 Most of the windmills that are employed for electricity generation are susceptible to produce noise and make a continuous chattering sound.
 This is often unacceptable and irritating.
 The people living nearby have to go through a lot of chaos and inconvenience.
 This issue does not even have a solution and has to be dealt with as it is.

-The safety procedures taken must be severe in case of employing any natural non-conventional source of energy.
+The safety procedures must be properly followed in case of employing any natural non-conventional source of energy.
 The birds and the wildlife animals often get hurt by the sharp blades, generator, and other components of a windmill.
-It is highly unsafe for children and adults to play or work near a wind energy farm because the wind energy is naturally uncontrollable.
-Severe precautionary measures are required to be taken during a regular check-up of the plant in order to avoid mishap or an accident.
+Precautionary measures are required to be taken during a regular check-up of the plant to avoid mishap or an accident.

 Remoteness is, however, both the merit and demerit of wind energy.
-Usually, wind energy fields are located on the outskirts of the towns and cities far-far away from the city centers in order to keep the huge windmills out of reach of the general public.
-But, the disadvantage is that the person who is the caretaker or the maintenance person-in-charge of the plant has to travel and spend long distance to keep a check on the proper working of the machinery and to review the regular health of the windmills.
+Usually, wind energy fields are located on the outskirts of the towns and cities far-far away from the city centers to keep the huge windmills out of reach of the general public, and the disadvantage is that the person who is the caretaker or the maintenance person-in-charge of the plant has to travel and spend long distance to keep a check on the proper working of the machinery and to review the regular health of the windmills.